 Church’s historical involvement in the manufacture of handmade gentlemen’s shoes can be traced back to Northamptonshire in 1675, a county at the centre of a flourishing leather and footwear industry since the Middle Ages.

-But it was two centuries later, in 1873, that Thomas Church and his three sons – Alfred, William and Thomas Jr. – founded the ‘modern’ Church’s company.
-They consolidated production that had traditionally been carried out in workers’ own homes, into a modern factory in Northampton, where the firm’s worldwide headquarters are still based today.
+But it was two centuries later, in 1873, that Thomas Church and his three sons – Alfred, William and Thomas Jr – founded the ‘modern’ Church’s as we know it today.
+They consolidated production, which had traditionally been carried out in the workers’ own homes, into a factory in Northampton, where the firm’s worldwide headquarters are still based today.

 In the space of a few years, Church’s was transformed from a craft workshop into a benchmark firm for top-quality footwear.
 It is interesting to note that Church’s was the first footwear manufacturer to introduce the concept of left and right shoes, ahead of most other companies that were still selling ‘straights’.

 With the dawn of the 20th century, Church’s began exporting to new markets like the United States, Canada, China, and South America, and appointed distributors in mainland Europe.
 The company opened its first British retail store in 1921.
 In 1929 a store in New York followed and over the next 30 years many more opened in mainland Europe and Asia, all dedicated to showcasing the very best of English shoemaking excellence and unparalleled levels of customer service.

 In 1999 the Prada Group, a global leader in the luxury industry, took Church’s over, with the declared desire to optimise the brand’s business opportunities while fully respecting its British identity.
 As a result, Church’s has massively expanded its retail footprint over the last ten years.